chef/chef-web-docs/chef_master/source/plugin_knife_opc.rst

 If your ``chef_server_url`` configuration ends with ``/organizations/ORG_NAME`` (as shown above), this setting will default to ``https://chef.yourdomain.com/``.

-.. note:: On Chef server 12, the majority of the commands provided by this plugin can be accessed via ``chef-server-ctl`` wrapper commands. `See chef-server-ctl for details </ctl_chef_server.html>`__.
+.. note:: On Chef Server 12, the majority of the commands provided by this plugin can be accessed via ``chef-server-ctl`` wrapper commands. `See chef-server-ctl for details </ctl_chef_server.html>`__.

 .. _plugin_knife_opc-opc-user-list:

 opc user list
 =====================================================
-Show a list of all users in your Chef server installation.
+Show a list of all users in your Chef Infra Server installation.

 Syntax
 -----------------------------------------------------